View Document Text

 time, nor can they directly influence which securities the fund manager buys and sells or the timing

-or even second to second.
-By contrast, with a mutual fund, the price at which an investor purchases
+even second to second.
+By contrast, with a mutual fund, the price at which an investor purchases or

-or redeems shares will typically depend on the fund’s NAV, which the fund might not calculate until
+redeems shares will typically depend on the fund’s NAV, which the fund might not calculate until

 many hours after the investor placed the order.
 In general, mutual funds must calculate their NAV at